aczw/cuda-path-tracer/README.md

 #### Perfectly specular dielectrics

 What's the opposite of the diffuse shading model?
-I... don't actually know the answer, but in my head it's when there's only a _discrete_ set of possibilities for $\omega_i$.
+I... don't actually know the answer, but collapsing down from an infinite set of $\omega_i$ to a _discrete_ set of possibilities sounds right to me.

 <div align="center">
   <img src="images/pbrt_perf_spec.png" />